-Other brand-new features that have been added to the Canon M200 include the latest Canon DIGIC 8 processor, Dual Pixel CMOS autofocus system, 4K and 120fps HD movie recording, a guided user interface, new creative functions and vertical movie shooting for social networks.
+Other brand-new features added to the Canon M200 include the latest Canon DIGIC 8 processor, Dual Pixel CMOS autofocus system, 4K and 120fps HD movie recording, a guided user interface, new creative functions, and vertical movie shooting for social networks.

 Check Out: Best Lenses for Canon EOS M200

-With news of the Canon EOS M200 arriving hot on the heels of the EOS M6 Mark II and EOS 90D DSLR a couple of weeks previously, then, it would have been very simple to overlook the M200 in favor of those more noteworthy models; particularly if you’re a dyed in the wool photo enthusiast rather than someone looking to make the initial jump from a smartphone to a dedicated interchangeable lens digital camera.
+With news of the Canon EOS M200 arriving hot on the heels of the EOS M6 Mark II and EOS 90D DSLR a couple of weeks previously, then it would have been straightforward to overlook the M200 in favour of those more noteworthy models; particularly if you’re a dyed in the wool photo enthusiast rather than someone looking to make the initial jump from a smartphone to a dedicated interchangeable lens digital camera.

 The EOS M200 is very much a mirrorless camera for that first time user market, for those who don’t want the bulk of an SLR, for someone young getting into photography for the first time, or even, perhaps, an older relative who trusts the Canon brand doesn’t want a camera with a lot of potentially distracting buttons.

-Canon has attempted to produce the camera while appealing seeing that possible to such an imagined and potentially very broad audience.
-For starters, in weighing simply 299g without zoom lens affixed, the Canon M200 is definitely no heavier than your traditional pocket-sized 1/2.3-inch sensor point and shoot compact, that wouldn’t have offered even half of this camera’s functionality or versatility.
+Canon has attempted to produce the camera while appealing to see that possible to such an imagined and potentially vast audience.
+For starters, in weighing simply 299g without a zoom lens affixed, the Canon M200 is definitely no heavier than your traditional pocket-sized 1/2.3-inch sensor point and shoot compact, which wouldn’t have offered even half of this camera’s functionality or versatility.
 Indeed, Canon’s pitch this time around is definitely that the M200 presents DSLR quality – via an incorporated 24.1 effective megapixel APS-C sensor – yet a smartphone’s approachability and convenience.

-The larger sensor here is coupled with Canon’s Digic 8 processor – what this adds it’s really difficult to tell, but the camera is certainly responsive – while its interface has been made to hold the hands of those new to the idea of manual control.
+The larger sensor here is coupled with Canon’s Digic 8 processor – what this adds it’s challenging to tell, but the camera is certainly responsive – while its interface has been made to hold the hands of those new to the idea of manual control.

-That said there is a pop-up flash that’s in any other case neatly secreted within the top plate when not in use, and which is activated such as a projectile via a slider switch on the camera’s flank.
-All pictures are composed and reviewed via the self-same LCD, which is also, helpfully, a touch screen – furthering the sense of the familiar for anybody more acquainted to shooting on a smartphone and making the camera even more intuitive to use.
+That said, there is a pop-up flash that’s in any other case neatly secreted within the top plate when not in use and which is activated, such as a projectile via a slider switch on the camera’s flank.
+All pictures are composed and reviewed via the self-same LCD, which is also, helpfully, a touch screen – furthering the sense of the familiar for anybody more acquainted with shooting on a smartphone and making the camera even more intuitive to use.

 While those eyeing up whether to invest in Canon’s still not quite fully established EOS M system may grumble there’s a paucity of directly compatible EOS M (or EF-M) lenses, help is at hand in the shape of an EF-EOS M mount adapter that can be purchased as an optical extra, thereby providing access to Canon’s entire 70+ EF and EF-S lens range.